-The PSS data were collected by the Bank from 170 private, for-profit, unregulated, and noncommodity-producing firms across Canada that represent the Canadian economy in terms of industry sector, firm size, and, to some extent, regional distribution.
-This survey can provide reasonable insight into the price-setting behaviour of Canadian firms (Amirault, Kwan, and
+The PSS data were collected by the Bank of Canada from 170 private, for-profit, unregulated, and non-commodity-producing firms across Canada that represent the Canadian economy in terms of industry sector, firm size, and, to some extent, regional distribution.
+This survey provides reasonable insight into the price-setting behaviour of Canadian firms (Amirault, Kwan, and Wilkinson 2006).